 Now the Central Portfolio Management System is live, our public Portfolio search function has moved to the UK Clinical Trials Gateway.

-The NIHR Clinical Research Network supports researchers and the life sciences industry in developing, setting up and delivering high quality research to time and target in the NHS in England.
+The NIHR Clinical Research Network supports researchers and the life sciences industry in developing, setting up and delivering high quality research to time and target in both the NHS and in the wider health and social care environment, across England.

 For any study that is eligible or applying for CRN support, whether commercially or non-commercially sponsored, we offer a range of services across the research delivery pathway that will help study feasibility, set up and delivery to time and target, through our Study Support Service.
 These services includes: